Skip to main content

 Your running container needs a single environment variable named TUNNEL_TOKEN.
 You should store the value as a secret using the recommended means of secret storage and environment variable injection for your platform.

-Once setup, tunnels can be treated like any API host that you call from your Zuplo gateway.
-Each named tunnel is called with the URL schema service://, so if your tunnel is named my-awesome-service your tunnel base URL would be service://my-awesome-service.
+Once set up, the services in the tunnels can be treated like any API host that you call from your Zuplo gateway.
+Each service exposed through tunnels is called with the URL schema service://, so if your service is named my-awesome-service you will call it using the URL service://my-awesome-service.

 This URL can be used in code as shown below.